Ahyorrr/Rocket-game/README.md

 # Rocket-game
-This is an unfinished version of a shooting game
+This is an unfinished version of a shooting game.
+It contains a screen with a rocket that can move anywhere on the screen and can shoot bullets